wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-set-up/includes/3-build-the-dashboard.md

 demand for a tool that can help with work-life balance and wellness in the workplace.
 Currently, Lamna Healthcare offers well-being benefits through healthcare services, but would like to offer more options for people in the flow of work.
-After researching and comparing existing tools, the leadership has decided to enroll in services from a third-party wellness app.
+The leadership has researched and compared existing tools.
+They then have decided to enroll in services from a third-party wellness app.

 You know that once a service plan has been established, this new